 Visas in Hungary

-Hungary is part of the Schengen Agreement covering much of the European Union, which means you can’t just stick around here on a tourist visa.
+Hungary is part of the Schengen Agreement covering much of the European Union, which means you can’t just move to Budapest and stick around here on a tourist visa.
 You get three months upon entering the zone, but after that you have to leave the whole Schengen area for three months before returning.
 No problem if you’re only coming for the summer.
 Terrible if you want to settle down for longer.

 To get residency without being tied to a specific employer, you generally have to show you’re doing work a local can’t do, like teaching English, or you have to show that you’re self-supported by income from abroad.
 You can see a sample of costs and documents needed at this site, which also warns you that requirements may change at any time: http://washington.kormany.hu/entry-for-long-stay

-A work visa is good for a year and renewable.
+To live in Hungary with a job, A work visa is good for a year and renewable.
 Expect to endure a lot of bureaucracy and if you don’t have a college diploma, it’s going to be even tougher.
 You will have to apply in your own country and will then have 30 days after entering Hungary to get the local paperwork sorted out.